Travel chaos in Paris after ‘malicious acts’ ahead of Olympics opening ceremony

 Editor

-French transport minister Patrice Vergriete has condemned “malicious acts” that have severely disrupted travel across the country on the day of the opening ceremony for the Paris 2024 Olympics.

-High-speed trains including Eurostar were hit by what the national rail company SNCF called a series of co-ordinated arson attacks, although there was no immediate evidence of a link to the Games.
+Security has been incredibly tight in the centre of Paris in preparation for the ambitious opening ceremony, which will see athletes travel along the Seine in a flotilla of boats.

+There was no immediate evidence of a link to the Games, while the AFP news agency spoke to a security source who claimed the nature of the sabotage points to the French extreme left.

-SNCF said its Atlantic, North and East networks were damaged in the incidents, but that an attempted attack in the South-East was foiled.
+National rail company SNCF said its Atlantic, North and East networks were damaged in the incidents, with fires laid across the tracks, while an attempted attack in the South-East was foiled.

-Vergriete wrote in a post on X: “Co-ordinated malicious acts targeted several TGV lines last night and will seriously disrupt traffic until this weekend.

-“I strongly condemn these criminal actions which will compromise the departures on vacation of many French people.
-A big thank you to the #SNCF teams, on deck to restore traffic conditions as quickly as possible.”

-Trains from London to Paris and Lille were being delayed by around an hour and a half, and several trains have been cancelled.
-Eurostar said all high-speed trains to and from Paris were being diverted to a slower line.
+Trains from London to Paris and Lille were being delayed by around an hour and a half, with a quarter cancelled.
+Eurostar said this would remain the case over the weekend, with the service not back to normal until Monday.

-Security has been high in Paris in the build-up to the historic opening ceremony, in which athletes will travel down the River Seine on a flotilla of boats.
+All high-speed trains to and from Paris have been diverted to a slower line and the company urged customers to postpone their journeys if possible.

+Writing on the social media site X, Attal said: “Early this morning, acts of sabotage were carried out in a prepared and coordinated manner on SNCF installations.

 On Sunday, a Russian man, Kirill Gryaznov, was arrested at his flat in Paris accused of being a spy who was part of a plot to disrupt the Games.